 CUHP is one of only five Academic Health Science Centres in England, recognised by the Department of Health as internationally competitive centres of excellence in the integrated delivery of health care, health research and the education of health professionals.

 New Papworth Hospital

 The Trust is developing its plans for a £165 million new state-of-the-art Papworth Hospital on the Cambridge Biomedical Campus.
 The co-location of Papworth Hospital with the other organisations on the Campus will bring benefits to patients as they will have immediate access to a range of services and also bring opportunities in terms of research and education on which the treatments of tomorrow will be based.
 The Trust is working with the two consortia which have progressed through the earlier stages of the bidding process, to further develop their bids, before a preferred bidder is selected and a contract signed.
-The new hospital is expected to be completed by early 2016.
+The new hospital is expected to be complete in 2018.

 Wards and beds

 There are 290 beds across the following areas and wards.

 |Mallard Ward (surgical)||40|